 I feel like there’s a lot of data and information available explaining just how beneficial it is to grow your email list for your business.
 With a return-of-investment (ROI) of $36 for every $1 spent, email is a cost-effective way especially for solopreneurs to market themselves and their business.
-I’ve preached about the wonders of email many times before and it is one of the best practices if, like me, you want to stop relying on social media for your small business.

-Despite oodles of data showing how effective email marketing is for making sales, it seems to be something that a lot of small business owners still don’t prioritise.
-A common reason I hear for this is that it’s too time consuming.
+A common reason I hear for not getting started with email marketing is that it’s just too time consuming.
 And sure, email marketing can take longer to set up than say, an Instagram account but the irony is that your mail list takes up far less time in the long run.
-In fact, to get the same ROI from your socials, you’re going to be putting in a helluva lot of time making new content, interacting, posting and keeping up with relevant trends like short-form-video.

 You own your contact list.